 Nursing home abuse causes suffering — both to residents and their families.
 The victim may have suffered injuries that require medical attention.
 Those who trusted a nursing home to care for their loved one may be emotionally distraught.
 No matter your financial circumstances, you have access to justice.

 Nursing home abuse lawyers can help you:

 - Collect documents, statements, and records to strengthen your case

 - Receive financial compensation through a legal claim

 - Hold the abusers accountable

 Our experienced lawyers can help you recognize the warning signs of abuse.
-They can also help you get the justice and compensation that you need.
+They can also help you get the justice and compensation to which you may be entitled.

-We are a national law firm with a licensed attorney in nearly every state.
+Sokolove Law is a national law firm with a licensed attorney in nearly every state.
 This allows us to file a legal claim on your behalf no matter where you live.
-Our team will work tirelessly on your behalf while you focus on healing from the abuse.
+Our team will work tirelessly on your behalf while you focus on healing.